Home » Liturgy Schedule and Holy Days » Byzantine Basics

 *** (Footnote) ***

-At this time, Byzantine Catholic churches — specifically St. Michael the Archangel, Pittston, and St. Nicholas of Myra, Swoyersville, Pennsylania — continue to follow precautions as a common sense response in keeping with COVID / infection prevention practices.
+Some Byzantine Catholic churches — specifically our parishes of St. Michael the Archangel, Pittston, and St. Nicholas of Myra, Swoyersville, Pennsylania — continue to follow best practices of infection control precautions since the onset of the COVID pandemic.
+But many of these practices make sense during seasons when flu and colds are prevalent.

 For Holy Communion: Individual wooden spoons are used for each recipient and all of the “used” spoons are burned.
 This is the Church’s acceptable method of disposal.

-For Veneration of icons: Kissing them is not permitted and not encouraged.
+For Veneration of icons: Kissing an icon is optional.
 Faithful can simply bow and make the sign of the cross instead.